Turtle Rock Studios: Turtle Rock (2010–2021)

 At that time, THQ had already been in a financial crisis that had begun in 2010, and declared bankruptcy on December 19, 2012.
 Their game, Evolve, was listed, alongside other unannounced titles from: Relic Entertainment, Vigil Games, and THQ Studios Montreal in court documents filed by THQ.
 With THQ unable to continue its publishing and funding roles, an auction was held for other publishers to acquire these titles.
-Publishers interested in the game visited Turtle Rock Studio to see their "secret project".
+Publishers interested in the game visited Turtle Rock Studio to see its "secret project".
 The company's founders felt frustrated, and Rubin later suggested that Turtle Rock bid $250,000 for its own project, which Ashton described as "what [they] had in the bank".
 However, they were outbid by Take-Two Interactive, which paid $11 million to acquire the game and to secure the rights to the entire franchise.
 According to Turtle Rock, they were "super excited" to work with Take-Two.
 The game was set to be published under Take-Two's publishing label 2K Games, and was introduced on January 7, 2014 by gaming magazine Game Informer.
 During the game's development, the team's size expanded to 75 staff members.
 Originally the game was to be released in October 2014, however 2K later delayed the release date to allow Turtle Rock to further polish the game.
 Evolve was released worldwide on February 10, 2015, for Microsoft Windows, PlayStation 4, and Xbox One platforms.
 While Evolve received generally positive reviews, the player base quickly dwindled.
 The PC version briefly transitioned to become a free-to-play title, but 2K ultimately decided to end the game's support.

 In December 2016, Turtle Rock announced that the company was working on a new intellectual property to be published by Perfect World Entertainment.
 The studio would also consider releasing titles via Steam's early access program, which allows players to provide feedback on unfinished games or products as they are being developed.
 However, Turtle Rock later revealed that the game had been cancelled and that both studios agreed to part ways.

-The studio experimented with several virtual reality titles, while working with Warner Bros.
+The studio focused on creating VR titles from 2016-2019, with noted titles including Face Your Fears 1 + 2, RPG Journey of the Gods and other virtual reality titles, while working with Warner Bros.
 Interactive Entertainment on Back 4 Blood, a new zombie co-op FPS in the vein of Left 4 Dead, which released for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on October 12, 2021.